Who can get help

 - specific learning difficulties such as Dyslexia, Dyspraxia or Attention Deficit Hyperactivity Disorder

-- blindness or serious visual impairment
+- blindness or visual impairment

-- deafness or serious hearing impairment
+- deafness or hearing impairment

 - physical impairment or mobility issues

-- social communication impairments such as Autistic Spectrum disorders or Asperger Syndrome
+- social communication impairments such as Autistic Spectrum disorders

-- a long standing illness or medical condition
+- a long-standing illness or medical condition

-- a mental health condition such as anxiety disorder
+- a mental health condition such as anxiety

 How to get help